Tommy Sands: Hawaii

 In Hawaii, Sands operated the Tommy Sands Nightclub Tour for five years, and performed at the Outrigger Hotel in Waikiki.
 His later appearances included episodes of Hawaii Five-O ("No Blue Skies", "Hit Gun for Sale", "A Sentence to Steal"), and The Hardy Boys/Nancy Drew Mysteries ("Mystery on the Avalanche Express").
 He occasionally returned to the mainland to work, appearing in dinner theatre.

 Sands returned permanently to the mainland of the US in 1981, settling in Fort Wayne, Indiana.
 He toured regularly performing concerts.

 Personal life

 Tommy Sands and singer Nancy Sinatra married in 1960 and divorced in 1965.
 His career had declined significantly by 1965, triggering speculation that Frank Sinatra had him "blacklisted" in the entertainment industry after their divorce.
 Such reports were denied by both Sands and Sinatra.
-In 1974, Sands married Sheila Wallace, a secretary, in Honolulu, where he had relocated in a vain attempt to revive his career.
+In 1974, Sands married Sheila Wallace, a secretary, in Honolulu, where he had relocated in an attempt to revive his career.